MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-edit-order-sales.md

 ---
 title: "Create or edit orders (Dynamics 365 Sales) | MicrosoftDocs"
-description: "Use orders in Dynamics 365 Sales to track details of the products or services your customers want to place an order for.
-A sales order is a quote that your customer has accepted." ms.date: 02/10/2021 ms.topic: get-started-article
+description: "Use orders in Dynamics 365 Sales to track details of the products or services your customers want to place an order for." ms.date: 02/10/2021 ms.topic: get-started-article
 author: lavanyakr01